-MapR brings unmatched dependability, ease-of-use, and world-record speed to Hadoop, NoSQL, database and streaming applications in one unified Big Data platform.
+MapR combines open source advancements with ground breaking innovations to provide unmatched dependability, ease-of-use, and world-record speed in one unified Big Data platform.

 MapR provides world record performance for MapReduce operations on Hadoop.
 MapR holds the MinuteSort world record by sorting 1.5 TB of data in one minute.
 The previous Hadoop record was less than 600 GB.
 With an advanced architecture that is built in C/C++ and harnesses distributed metadata with an optimized shuffle process, MapR delivers consistent high performance.